zenpk/HandwrittenDigitsRecognition-PyTorch/README.md

 ## Python Files Explanation

 `check_device.py`: If your device support CUDA, it will print 'cuda', otherwise it will print 'cpu'.
 You can add CUDA integration to this project to improve the speed.
-By default this project is based on CPU.
+By default, this project is based on CPU.

 `check_datasets.py`: Show 25 random images from the datasets.
 You can change the number if you want.